 The most common way to do this is by completing a recognised English-language test, such as the IELTS or TOEFL.
 Providing evidence of a degree you have already completed in English may also be acceptable.

 US graduate programmes will have specific application deadlines tied to the start dates for their taught classes.
 It’s common for application windows to open between August and December for admission to a PhD in the autumn (or ‘fall’) of the following year.

 You’ll need to pay a fee for each graduate school application you make.
 This reflects the cost of processing and reviewing your materials.
 Typical application fees for PhD study in the USA are between $50 and $100.

 You will also need to budget for the cost of any graduate entry tests and for your visa.

 There are three potential outcomes for a US PhD application.
 You may be successful or unsuccessful, in which case the university will simply inform you of this.
 However, you may also be waitlisted as a second-choice candidate.
-If the first-choice candidate declines their offer or isn’t able to enrol on the program, you will be offered their place.
+If the first-choice candidate declines their offer or isn’t able to enrol on the programme, you will be offered their place.